Stable currency is vital, says Japan finmin, as yen descends to 3-year low | Business

 Stable currency is vital, says Japan finmin, as yen descends to 3-year low

-Currency stability is "very important" and Japan's government will scrutinise the economic impact from the yen's recent decline, Finance Minister Shunichi Suzuki said on Friday.
+Currency stability is "very important" and Japan's government will scrutinise the economic impact from the foreign exchange moves, Finance Minister Shunichi Suzuki said on Friday, as the yen slid to its lowest level since late 2018.
 The dollar rose to a near-three-year high against the yen at 113.885 yen on Friday before the minister's comments, partly on expectations inflation risks could prod the U.S. Federal Reserve to raise interest rates sooner than expected.

 - Country: